DanielSSilva/danielssilva.github.io/_posts/2020-11-13-Using-Raspberry-Pi-as-an-Azure-Agent-for-Pipelines-part-2.md

 In this case, because I've created this project as public, I have unlimited parallel jobs!

-Let's run some pipelines and see if they are actually running in parallel (note, you can clone/fork [this repository](https://github.com/DanielSSilva/CI-CD-Rpi), which is the same that I've used on part 1).
-I has the 4 pipelines that are running here:
+Let's run some pipelines and see if they are actually running in parallel (you can clone/fork [this repository](https://github.com/DanielSSilva/CI-CD-Rpi), which is the same that I've used on part 1).
+It has the 4 pipelines that are running here:

 ![agents running](/img/Using-Raspberry-Pi-as-an-Azure-Agent-for-Pipelines-Part2/agents_running.png)